apollygon/grs/doc/README.md

-Groestlcoin Core
+Soferox Core
 =============

 Setup
 ---------------------
-Groestlcoin Core is the original Groestlcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Groestlcoin transactions (which is currently more than 2 GB); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours.
+Soferox Core is the original Soferox client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Soferox transactions (which is currently more than 2 GB); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours.

-To download Groestlcoin Core, visit [groestlcoin.org](https://groestlcoin.org/downloads/).
+To download Soferox Core, visit [soferox.org](https://soferox.org/downloads/).

 Running
 ---------------------
-The following are some helpful notes on how to run Groestlcoin on your native platform.
+The following are some helpful notes on how to run Soferox on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/groestlcoin-qt` (GUI) or
+- `bin/soferox-qt` (GUI) or
-- `bin/groestlcoind` (headless)
+- `bin/soferoxd` (headless)

 ### Windows

-Unpack the files into a directory, and then run groestlcoin-qt.exe.
+Unpack the files into a directory, and then run soferox-qt.exe.

 ### OS X

-Drag Groestlcoin-Core to your applications folder, and then run Groestlcoin-Core.
+Drag Soferox-Core to your applications folder, and then run Soferox-Core.

 ### Need Help?

-* Ask for help on [#groestlcoin](http://webchat.freenode.net?channels=groestlcoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=groestlcoin).
+* Ask for help on [#soferox](http://webchat.freenode.net?channels=soferox) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=soferox).
 * Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Alternate cryptocurrencies  board](https://bitcointalk.org/index.php?topic=525926.0).

 Building
 ---------------------
-The following are developer notes on how to build Groestlcoin on your native platform.
+The following are developer notes on how to build Soferox on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [OS X Build Notes](build-osx.md)